dbusjs/node-dbus-next/README.md

 [Documentation](https://acrisci.github.io/doc/node-dbus-next/).

-*This project is under development and may make breaking changes in minor versions until 1.0.*

 ## About

 dbus-next is a fully featured high level library for DBus geared primarily towards integration of applications into Linux desktop and mobile environments.